cocos/cocos-docs/en/asset-workflow/audio-asset.md

 Audio resources are simple audio files.

-Gmae engine plays different sound resources for game background music and sound effects through basic interface of various platforms.
+Game engine plays different sound resources for game background music and sound effects through basic interface of various platforms.

 ## About the loading mode of sound